TracerXploit/PRODIGY_CS_01/README.md

 ![Project Icon](icon.jpg)

-This project is part of my internship at Prodigy InfoTech.
-It implements the Caesar Cipher algorithm in Python to perform encryption and decryption of messages.
+Implements the Caesar Cipher algorithm in Python to perform encryption and decryption of messages.

 ## Features